Catawba Falls Trail In Old Fort (How To Reach a Beautiful Western NC Waterfall)

 This river is just feet away from our Catawba Falls Campground tent.

 And if you are interested in camping near the falls, we have stayed at Catawba Falls Campground.
-This was actually how we beat the crowds and got the waterfall all to ourselves one morning!
+This is one way we beat the crowds when visiting the area, but make sure you book in advance, especially on weekends and warmer months.

-The campground is on the same road as the falls, which gives you easy access and a head start on people driving from further away.
+The campground is on the same road as the falls, which makes it easy to access and gives you a head start on people driving from further away.

 Read More: Airbnbs in North Carolina

 There are quite a few places within an hour’s drive of Catawba Falls.
-From the trailhead, you can reach Mount Mitchell State Park, the Town of Lake Lure, Chimney Rock State Park, Linville Falls, and the Grandfather Ranger District pretty quickly!
+From the trailhead, you can reach the following places within a reasonable drive:

-Here are some more, which we’ve organized by the time required to reach each from the trailhead.
+Here are some more, which we’ve organized by the time required to reach each from the Catawba Falls trailhead.

 Read More: 10+ Great Things to Do in Chimney Rock Village (and Nearby)